<?xml version="1.0" encoding="utf-8"?>

 <category>fbloc</category>

-<guid isPermaLink="false">https://burzcast.com/newsroom/introducing-fbloc-macos/</guid>
+<guid isPermaLink="false">http://burzcast.com/newsroom/introducing-fbloc-macos/</guid>

 <pubDate>Wed, 01 Apr 2026 12:22:46 GMT</pubDate>